vuhongminh25021895/Project_java2/flow.md

 The backend starts from ServerApplication.java (line 1).
 Spring Boot exposes the REST API under /api/auth.
 The DAO uses the DB connection from DatabaseConnection to talk to MySQL.

-One important assumption: the users table must now contain a role column, because the old phone-based register flow is no longer used.

-If you want, I can also draw this as a simple flowchart.